 Field Placement Option in Criminology and Criminal Justice (CRCJ 3901) – 1.0 credit

-Students interested in participating, apply for acceptance to the Field Placement after completing nine credits (for 3rd year standing), including all of the 1000- and 2000-level requirements in the Criminology and Criminal Justice major.
+Students interested in participating apply for acceptance to the Field Placement after completing nine credits (for 3rd year standing).
+Students must have 3rd year standing in order to participate.

 BA Honours students accepted into CRCJ 3901 (1.0 credit) may also be eligible to complete CRCJ 3902 (1.0 credit) which would require them to work an additional 8 hours a week at their assigned agency.